aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 Terraform apply will ask you for OpneSearch domain master password which you will later use to login to OpneSearch Dashboard.
 Note it down and keep it safe.

 * Wait for terraform to complete
-2. Deploy a sample nginx pod and service  in 'example' namespace.
+2. Now let us Deploy a sample nginx pod and service  in 'example' namespace.
+The deployment will help us to generate some logs for samples.
 ```
 kubectl config set-context --current --namespace=example
 kubectl apply -f example-deployment.yaml